 At this time, Lithuania was known as the Grand Duchy of Lithuania.
 This was a state that was founded by Lithuanian people but formed unions with kingdoms like Poland, Prussia (Germany), and Austria.

 It was one of the most successful warrior states at that time and used Vilnius as its capital.

-The Palace used to be the centre of the political, diplomatic and cultural aspects fo the state and home to the Grand Dukes of Lithuania too.
-It became one of the most famous palaces in the Europe at that time.
+The Palace used to be the centre of the political, diplomatic, and cultural aspects of the state and home to the Grand Dukes of Lithuania too.
+It became one of the most famous palaces in Europe at that time.

-Unfortunately it was destroyed in the 18th century and what we see today was a huge reconstruction of the original building that used to sit here.
-Even today, you can find people excavating artefacts from the original foundations!
+Unfortunately, it was destroyed in the 18th century and what we see today was a huge reconstruction of the original building that used to sit here.
+Even today, you can find people excavating artifacts from the original foundations!

 The Palace is HUGE so you’ll need at least a few hours to explore.
 Perfect for a rainy day.
 It’s split up into 4 sections, so if you didn’t want to see all of it, you can pay less for just one of the routes.

 But, I would recommend seeing the whole thing.
-There is historical exhibitions, excavations, lavish reconstructed rooms (my favourite part) and also artwork too!
+There are historical exhibitions, excavations, lavish reconstructed rooms (my favourite part) and also artwork too!